rameshsunkara/go-rest-api-example/README.md

 - [ ] Add DB Migration Support
 - [ ] Add more profiles and obey all [12-Factor App rules](https://12factor.net/ru/)
 - [ ] Deploy to cloud
-- [ ] Implement all OWASP security checks specified in the API Spec.
+- [ ] Implement all OWASP security checks specified in the API Spec
+- [ ] Improve error codes and messages
 - [ ] Add missing references/inspirations
+- [ ] Implement Update Operations mentioned in the API Spec
+- [ ] Improve data model and add more fields

 ### References